Games-by-Mason/ZCS/README.md

 // Execute the command buffer, and then clear it for reuse.
 This would be done from the main thread.
 CmdBuf.Exec.immediate(&es);
 ```

+If you need to bypass the command buffer system and make changes directly, you can.
+Invalidating an iterator while it's in use is safety checked illegal behavior.

 ## Command Buffer Extensions